PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 ### allow-non-player-entities-on-scoreboards

-- **default**: `false`
+- **default**: `true`
-- **description**: Instructs the server to treat non-player entities as if they are never on a scoreboard when calculating collisions.
-Enabling this may increase the amount of time the server spends calculating entity collisions.
+- **description**: Instructs the server to always treat non-player entities as if they are never on a team.
+Disabling this may slightly decrease the amount of time the server spends calculating entity collisions.

 ### use-vanilla-world-scoreboard-name-coloring